Abandoning the American Dream: the story of those who returned to their homeland

 Oksana quickly realized that she was disappointed with the local way of life and way of life.
 She had no problems with the language, but domestic problems were baffling.
 Without a credit history, it was difficult to rent a house and arrange a car for leasing, and it was not possible to open a credit card for several months.

-“If there was more money with you, or at least there were relatives or acquaintances who would help with housing and work, they might stay,” says Oksana.
-“But we realized that no one in America was waiting for us, and decided to leave back to Russia.
-Here, affordable medicine, including affordable, paid ones.
-And leaving children alone at home is not as scary as it is in America with its strict laws. "
+“If I had more money with me, or at least had relatives or friends who would help with housing and work, then maybe they would stay,” Oksana says.
+“But we realized that no one was waiting for us in America, and we decided to go back to Russia.
+There is affordable medicine here, including paid ones that are affordable.
+And it’s not as scary to leave children alone at home as in America with its strict laws.”

 Oksana also found pluses for several months of her life: low prices for food and clothes made me very happy.
 But this was not enough to start fighting for a place in the American sun.